 The Cabrits National Park Marine Section (CAPMA) and its hinterlands is one of the two (2) marine managed areas (MMAs) established under the laws of the Commonwealth of Dominica for the preservation of the unique fauna and flora, geologic formations and coral reef platforms in the adjoining embayment waters.
 The Cabrits National Marine Park was established in 1986 under the National Park and Protected Areas Act of 1976 and is presently managed by CAPMA, a local area management authority comprising of nine (9) stakeholders.
 The TDVC, one of the primary stakeholders and community group which forms the CAPMA, operate a small office complex facility in the community towards the northern end of Douglas Bay.
 TVDC’s office also house the CAPMA office.
 Given its centralized location, all other community groups use the facility from time to time for meetings, trainings and outreach activity with the public.
 It is also the most visible management footprint on the MMA at present.

 Much of the office facility was either damaged or destroyed due to impacts of Hurricane Maria in 2017.The facility presently has limited use and capacity owing to loss of equipment, furniture and compromise to the roof, doors and windows structures.
 At the same time, there is need to scale up public understanding and interest of the role of the MMA as an overall tool for management of the local resources in the north of the Island and as an overall strategy to improve resilience against climate change impacts.
 The achievement of this broad goal is difficult without first restoring the existing facility which will also accommodate a resource room.
 This will enhance management efforts in the dissemination of information, facilitation of workshops, group empowerment seminars, and other direct interface of the public and schools with the MMA.
 The goal of this consultancy is to hire a STE to refurbish the existing office facility for TVDC which will also serve as an office complex for CAPMA.
-CATS supports is contingent on the supplies of material donated to the TDVC/CAPMA by the Government of Dominica.
+CATS supports is contingent on the supplies of previously procured materials.

 4.0 Objective